auygun/kaliber/README.md

 A simple, cross-platform 2D game engine with OpenGL renderer.
-Supports Linux and Android (lolipop+) platforms, compressed textures (ATC, DXT and ETC1) and streaming audio.
+Supports Linux and Android (lolipop+) platforms, real-time texture compression (ATC, DXT and ETC1) and streaming audio.
 Supported asset formats: PNG and JPEG for images, MP3 for sounds, TTF for text rendering.
 #### Building the demo
 Linux (gcc or clang):